ayushmanchhabra/node-appimage/README.md

 ```

 There is a demo AppImage inside the repo.
 To assemble it, clone the repo, run `npm run prep`, `npm run demo` and execute the AppImage at `./tests/fixtures/demo.AppImage`

+## Contributing

+This project is in its early stages, expect bugs.
+File an issue or pull request accordingly.

 ## LICENSE